dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 <!-- Sample link goes here -->

-The .NET Multi-platform App UI (.NET MAUI) `GraphicsView` is a graphics canvas on which 2D graphics can be drawn using the `Microsoft.Maui.Graphics` library.
+The .NET Multi-platform App UI (.NET MAUI) `GraphicsView` is a graphics canvas on which 2D graphics can be drawn using functionality from the `Microsoft.Maui.Graphics` namespace.
 For more information about `Microsoft.Maui.Graphics`, see [Graphics](~/user-interface/graphics/index.md).

 `GraphicsView` defines the `Drawable` property, of type `IDrawable`, which specifies the content that will be drawn.
 This property is backed by a `BindableProperty`, which means it can be the target of data binding, and styled.